skpeter/SmartCV-SF6/README.md

 - [OBS (optional if streaming)](https://obsproject.com/download)
 - [Advanced Scene Switcher OBS Plugin (optional if streaming)](https://github.com/WarmUpTill/SceneSwitcher/releases)
 - Your copy of Guilty Gear -STRIVE- must be in **English**.
 Support for other languages is being looked into.
+- You must disable all mods that change the UI or in-game text in any way.

 ## Installation
 ### Step 1.1: Installing the CPU version